-Floristic analysis against the new PCT classifications (DPE 2022) has shown that most plots correspond to PCT 3373 or PCT 3376 which are forms of the CEEC White Box-Yellow Box-Blakely's Red Gum Grassy Woodland and Derived Native Grassland (TSC 2024, DCCEEW 2024b).
-Two of the retained vegetation plots have been found to correspond better with the common PCT's being PCT 3486 at R2 and R3 and PCT 3643 at R1.
+Floristic analysis against PCT classifications (DPE 2022) has shown that most plots correspond to PCT 3373 or PCT 3376 which are forms of the CEEC White Box-Yellow Box-Blakely's Red Gum Grassy Woodland and Derived Native Grassland (TSC 2025, DCCEEW 2025b).
 It is recommended that comparison to PCTs is repeated at each monitoring event to ensure vegetation is representative of the correct PCT.